julianaferry/react-native-juferry/README.md

 # react-native-juferry

-#this is a practice from a course by Stephen Grider.
-#Simple Auth aplicaton
+# this is a Simple Auth aplicaton